 Social interaction among the employees of your remote team should be encouraged.
 Any gathering via online platforms should be motivated; a games night, movie night, or any games that could be played online should be encouraged.
 The ray of hope from social interaction not only ignites a livelihood in your remote team but helps them refocus on their work as well.

 A pandemic isn’t an easy situation to get over, especially with people falling sick here and there.
-A flexible practice can be introduced if your remote team is going through a hard time- it shows that you care for your team and their wellbeing.
+A flexible practice or day off can be introduced if your remote team is going through a hard time- it shows that you care for your team and their wellbeing.

 An Empathetic Leader